 Bosque de Carlac

-On the second day of our Pyrenees weekend, I decided to add a new location to my list of magical forests in Spain – the enchanted Bosque de Carlac.
-While my initial plan for the day was Cogost de Montrebei, I could not book a parking one day before and decided not to risk it (since for this hike you can not leave your car outside the official parking area).
-Luckily, there are lots of epic hiking trails in the Pyrenees to choose from.
+On the second day of our weekend in the Pyrenees, I decided to visit one of the magical forests in Spain – the enchanting Bosque de Carlac.
+Originally, my plan for the day was to visit Congost de Montrebei, but since I couldn’t secure a parking spot the day before, I decided not to risk it (as this hike requires parking in designated areas).
+Fortunately, the Pyrenees offer a wealth of stunning hiking trails, and we quickly found another adventure.

 bausen haunted villages